Flow (psychology): Design of intrinsically motivated computer systems

-In the workplace
+Workplace

-Conditions of flow, defined as a state in which challenges and skills are equally matched, play an extremely important role in the workplace.
+Conditions of flow, defined as a state in which challenges and skills are equally matched, play an important role in the workplace.
 Because flow is associated with achievement, its development may have specific implications for increased workplace satisfaction and achievement.
 Flow researchers, such as Csikszentmihályi, believe that certain interventions may be performed to enhance and increase flow in the workplace, through which people would gain 'intrinsic rewards that encourage persistence" and provide benefits.
 In his consultation work, Csikszentmihályi emphasizes finding activities and environments that are conducive to flow, and then identifying and developing personal characteristics to increase experiences of flow.
 Applying these methods in the workplace can improve morale by fostering a sense of greater happiness and accomplishment, which may be correlated with increased performance.
 In his review of Mihály Csikszentmihályi's book "Good Business: Leadership, Flow, and the Making of Meaning," Coert Visser introduces the ideas presented by Csikszentmihályi, including "good work" in which one "enjoys doing your best while at the same time contributing to something beyond yourself."
 He then provides tools by which managers and employees can create an atmosphere that encourages good work.
 Some consultants suggest that the experience sampling form (EMS) method be used for individuals and teams in the workplace in order to identify how time is currently being spent, and where focus should be redirected to in order to maximize flow experiences.

 In order to achieve flow, Csikszentmihályi lays out the following three conditions: